 - Experiences of sexual assault, relationship violence, or abuse

-- Thoughts of suicide, death or hurting others
+- Thoughts about suicide, death or hurting self/others

 When to Seek Therapy?

-While psychotherapy might be helpful in a variety of situations, there are some conditions in which we would strongly encourage you to seek psychotherapy services.
+While psychotherapy can be helpful to many people, if any of the following indicators are present we strongly encourage you to seek psychotherapy services.

 - You are unhappy on most days or aren’t enjoying things that previously made you happy

 - You feel a sense of hopelessness or helplessness